LukeShortCloud/rootpages/markdown/openstack.md

 In OpenStack, there are two common scenarios for networks.

 The first is known as `self-service` networks.
-This is a simplier approach to providing virtual machines direct access to a bridge device.
+This is a simpler approach to providing virtual machines direct access to a bridge device.
 A public IP address can be assigned for the instance to have direct Internet access.

 The second approach is known as `provider` networks.
 These are more complex but allow full customization of private networks that can also be used with network address translation (NAT) for Internet access.
-With Open vSwitch, advanced features such as Firewall-as-a-Service (FWaaS) and Load-Balancing-as-a-Service (LBaaS) can be used.
+With Open vSwitch, private networks can be created with VLAN, VXLAN, and/or GRE tagging to create isolated networks.

 [1]